 Therefore, if the aim is to get optimal hypertrophy in previously untrained subjects, and the option is between 1- and 3-sets, we recommend one set for the upper-body muscles and three sets for the lower-body muscles the first 11 weeks of training.

 Based on the principle of overload and progression, it is likely that multiple sets will be superior in the upper-body muscles after the first period of adaptation.
-Also, it might be that the upper-body muscles need more than three sets to benefit from multiple-set strength training programs.
+Also, it might be that the upper-body muscles need over three sets to benefit from multiple-set strength training programs.

 Research experts conducted a study on protein ingestion before sleep increases muscle mass and strength gains during prolonged resistance-type exercise training in healthy young men in 2015.